Spydiecy/Celo-tutorial/README.md

 // ... rest of the code goes here ...
 ```

+Let’s break down what this code does:

+- `const ContractKit = require('@celo/contractkit');` : This line imports the ContractKit library from Celo.
+ContractKit is a powerful tool that simplifies interaction with the Celo blockchain.

+- `const Web3 = require('web3');` : This line imports the Web3 library.
+Web3.js is a collection of libraries that allow you to interact with a local or remote Ethereum node using HTTP, IPC, or WebSocket.

-This code creates a new instance of Web3 connected to the Celo Alfajores testnet and initializes a new instance of ContractKit using this Web3 instance.
+- `const web3 = new Web3('https://alfajores-forno.celo-testnet.org');` : This line creates a new instance of Web3 and connects it to the Celo Alfajores testnet.
+Alfajores is one of Celo’s test networks (or testnets) that developers can use to test their applications.

+- `const kit = ContractKit.newKitFromWeb3(web3);` : This line initializes a new instance of ContractKit using the Web3 instance.
+This kit will allow us to interact with our crowdfunding contract on the Celo blockchain.

+The rest of the code will go after these lines.
+This setup is necessary for any application that interacts with the Celo blockchain.
+It establishes the connection to the blockchain and sets up the tools we need to interact with it.

 ### Retrieve Data from the Crowdfunding

-Next, we’ll add a function to retrieve data from the crowdfunding contract.
-Add the following code to your server.js file:
+In this step, we will add a function to retrieve data from the crowdfunding contract.
+This function will allow us to fetch information about a specific project.

+Here’s the code you need to add to your `server.js` file:

 ```bash
 app.get('/projects/:id', async (req, res) => {